It’s ‘that time’ again – review time...

-"Eve was breech, and when she was three weeks old, we were told a short stint in a Pavlik harness would correct her shallow hip sockets and we could put it all behind us.
-Eve got the green light to stop nighttime bracing just before her second birthday.
-Eve wore a harness then brace 23/7 for 10 of her first 12 months of life.
-Her next check-up in November will be one year after treatment finished.
+"Eve was breech, and when she was three weeks old, we were told a short stint in a Pavlik harness would correct her shallow hip sockets and we could put it all behind us; that did not happen.
+Eve wore a harness then brace 23/7 for 10 of her first 12 months of life, she got the green light to stop nighttime bracing just before her second birthday.
 We are confident she has avoided surgery, but have learnt to keep an open mind.

 Maya kept her head down during pregnancy and we thought she would therefore avoid any trouble with hip dysplasia.
 Her 6- and 10-week ultrasounds were promising, but by six months she needed to go into a brace.
-Maya only needed four months of 23/7 bracing and, for the past eight months since then, has been using a brace during nights and naps."
+Maya only needed four months of 23/7 bracing and eight months using a brace during nights and naps."

 So why are reviews so daunting?